Arlind-dev/dotfiles/README.md

 # NixOS Configuration Guide

+DONT USE THIS YET IM STILL MAKING A LOT OF CHANGES

 This guide outlines the steps to set up NixOS on Virtual Machines (VMs) and Windows Subsystem for Linux (WSL), including importing your NixOS configuration.

 ## Setting Up WSL with NixOS